 To form new habits, you need a cue, a new routine and a reward.
 In this case, your cues will be to-do tasks, and calendar events.
 Your routine will be a monthly appointment with yourself.
 The reward will be the smiles, giggles, deep talks and resulting serotonin rush of spending good times with your kids.

 To begin building the habit, set a monthly appointment with yourself.
-Each month, at your appointment with yourself, :
+Each month, at your appointment with yourself :

 - Make sure to budget for these items.
 They don’t all have to be expensive, and often times, these activities are free!
-But if it will cost money, and if you keep a budget, set that money aside in your budget ahead of time.
+However, if it will cost money, and if you keep a budget, set that money aside in your budget ahead of time.

 Assemble A Mail Kit